The Chronology is to return to the realm of applied mathematics from the clergy that sequestrated it in the XVI-XVII centuries.

 - Guan Yu, Chinese warlord.

-- Ramses II, Egyptian pharaoh.
+- Ramses II, the Egyptian pharaoh.

 - Charles de Gaulle, former French President, general.